2019 Chase Sapphire Reserve Review – WalletHub Editors

 If you meet those criteria, Sapphire Reserve could provide a windfall of savings, despite the high annual fee.
 You’d just need to close your account when you stop using the card regularly.
 For the vast majority of us, however, Reserve is simply too expensive to bypass all the hugely rewarding credit card deals available at a lower price point.

 Below, you can find all of the information you’ll need to make up your own mind, including a closer look at both Reserve and its competition.
 You can also quickly check your credit score for free on WalletHub if you don’t know where you stand.

 A lot of points don’t always translate into a lot of dollars, but Sapphire Reserve’s sure do.
-They’re worth $750 when redeemed for travel through Chase Ultimate Rewards and $625 as a statement credit.
-In other words, you get the same number of bonus points as you would with the Chase Sapphire Preferred Card, but they end up being worth much more.
+They’re worth $750 when redeemed for travel through Chase Ultimate Rewards and $500 as a statement credit.

-- Up To 4.5% Back On Travel & Dining: You will earn 3 points per $1 spent on travel and dining, which translates to as much as 4.5% back when redeemed for travel through Chase Ultimate Rewards.
+- Up To 4.5% Back On Travel: You will earn 3 points per $1 spent on travel and dining, which translates to as much as 4.5% back when redeemed for travel through Chase Ultimate Rewards.
 So the more you spend in those two categories each month, the more likely Sapphire Reserve is for you.

 For your convenience, here’s how Chase defines travel and dining:

 |Car rental agencies||Sightseeing activities|

 |Taxis||Merchants in airports/hotels|

 |Buses||Hauling-vehicle rental companies|